hipe/tmx/lib/skylab/sub-tree/doc/issues/006-my-tree-introduction.md

 Some reasons for this:

-  + We wanted to see if we can make a full cannonical CLI with H-eadless (1.1)
+  + We wanted to see if we can make a full canonical CLI with H-eadless (1.1)
   + We want trees with linecounts etc like we were doing before manually